Kin Price Tops $0.0000 on Major Exchanges (KIN)

-Kin (KIN) traded 3% lower against the U.S. dollar during the 24 hour period ending at 7:00 AM ET on April 6th.
-One Kin token can now be purchased for $0.0000 or 0.00000000 BTC on popular exchanges.
-Kin has a total market capitalization of $22.71 million and approximately $2.05 million worth of Kin was traded on exchanges in the last 24 hours.
-In the last seven days, Kin has traded 86.2% higher against the U.S. dollar.
+Kin (KIN) traded 0.3% higher against the US dollar during the one day period ending at 12:00 PM ET on April 12th.
+One Kin token can now be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
+In the last seven days, Kin has traded 12.1% lower against the US dollar.
+Kin has a total market capitalization of $24.27 million and approximately $539,483.74 worth of Kin was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.